Solving the Connecticut River's Aquatic Invasives: CT ERT Webinar Series

 Over the last few years, you've may have traveled the Connecticut River by small boat or kayak on a summer's day and stepped out toward the boat launch or beach, or your motor/paddle becomes snared in a sludge of green matted vegetation or thorny vined large leafed aquatic plants.
 These invaders clinging to your boat or feet are not natural to the river.
 They are aquatic invasive plant species that threaten to take over the Connecticut River's coves and tributaries -- and if left unchecked, other lakes, ponds, and rivers in Connecticut.

-Join CT RC&D's Environmental Review Team as we learn about this serious issue from professionals and volunteers, to include signature presentations from the Connecticut Agricultural Experiment Station, the Connecticut River Conservancy, UConn's Sea Grant Program, and other organizations via webinar.
-You'll learn about existing conditions and how you can contribute to the education and management of this overwhelming threat to Connecticut's signature river.
+CT RC&D's Environmental Review Team hosted four webinars for folks to learn about this serious issue from professionals and volunteers, including signature presentations from the Connecticut Agricultural Experiment Station, the Connecticut River Conservancy, and UConn's Sea Grant Program.
+Attendees learned about existing conditions and how to contribute to the education and management of this overwhelming threat to Connecticut's signature river.

 For questions, please contact Jeanne at firstname.lastname@example.org